TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 This massively reduces the amount of oil needed to make these bags.
 Which in turn reduces their carbon footprint.

-However, when you consider the bag dimension (13 gallons) and durability, I believe that they’re a worthy winner.
+However, when you consider the bag dimension (13 gallons) and durability, I believe that they’re an option worth considering.

 They’re thick enough to be reused without breaking.
-Once full, carefully take outside and empty into a large metal trash can ready for collection.
+Once full, carefully take it outside and empty it into a large metal trash can ready for collection.

-There are more environmentally friendly options, but they’re usually smaller, flimsier, or are for a different purpose (food waste, composting, etc.).
-I’ll discuss this in more detail later.
+There are more environmentally friendly options, but they’re usually smaller, flimsier, or are for a different purpose.
+If you need a very tough bag, this is still a much better option than regular trash bags made from 100% plastic.

 Traditional plastic bags should be avoided because they take hundreds of years to break down and harm human and animal life.